eliasmagn/QloApps_LIKK/README.md

 - Link a default rate plan and annotate duration hints so inquiry responses stay consistent with residency programme expectations.
 - Use the inline **Package components** builder to add lodging, atelier, meal, experience or custom components, control quantities/units, capture optional extras, associate alternate rate plans and order the lines for downstream quoting.
 - Reorder components with quick move buttons, edit entries in place and persist the JSON payload without direct database edits.

+### Quote generation service

+With plans and packages configured, the `KLQuotePricingEngine` orchestrates stay pricing.
+Call `KLQuotePricingEngine::generateQuote()` with the rate plan, resource profile, stay window and optional package selections to receive a currency-safe payload of line items, seasonal adjustments and totals.
+Persist the result alongside an inquiry via `KLQuotePricingEngine::persistQuote()` to keep an auditable history of drafts, sent quotes and approvals inside the Kanban board.

 ## Distribution Flags
 All Kunstort-specific flags live in `config/defines_custom.inc.php`: